MunicipalDevelopment/811/README.md

 # 811: NM One Call

 NMOneCall (811) is a service which notifies subscribers when someone is going to dig.
-It allows us to line spot our utilities to make sure nothing is hit.
-They have moved from TelDig to a new system.
-This new system has a different ticket format and an API.
+It allows us to line spot our utilities to prevent damage.
+811 has moved from TelDig to a new system with a different ticket format and an API.
 The code in the repo handles the ticket parsing, includes a front end, and sends results to the API.

 Parse811.py is a python script to parse the XML tickets and send them to the DB.
 This should run at an interval.